ctm/mb2-doc/src/lobby/new_event.md

 is like the duration of a round in that it can start in the middle of a hand.
 The players who are still in the hand still need to finish the hand.

+[^1] Since it is the tradition for the winner of the evening tournament to pick the following evening's structure and for the winner of the night tournament to similarly pick the following night's structure, [eventually mb2 will know this](https://github.com/ctm/mb2-doc/issues/909) and make that the default, when appropriate.